openrails/openrails/Source/Documentation/Manual/physics.rst

 ``MaxContinuousForce`` ==> is the maximum force that the locomotive can continuously supply to the wheels without exceeding the design specifications.
 Typically this is linked to a particular speed (see next parameter).

+``ORTSTractiveForceIsPowerLimited`` ==> determines if tractive force curves shall be limited to the available output power from the diesel engine.

 .. index::
    single: ORTSSpeedOfMaxContinuousForce